-- 1. Obtain the average weight of a tote.
+1. Obtain the average weight of a tote.
 This can be obtained by asking the plant manager or other plant personnel to get a good first estimate of the weight of a tote.
 Some adjustment of this initial weight of a tote might be necessary.
-If plant staff give you a range of weights, use the smaller end of the range for your calculations to ensure you don't overestimate the number of totes in the offload and miss a sample.
-As you gain experience, adjust your estimates of average tote weight to ensure you are sampling totes from the start to the finish of the offload. - 2.
-Determine the number of totes in the landing using the following method: - a.
-Gross weight of landing = net hail weight \times 1.1 - b.
+If plant staff give you a range of weights, use average of the range for your calculations to ensure you don't the bias the sample to the beginning or end of the offload.
+As you gain experience, adjust your estimates of average tote weight to ensure you are sampling totes from the start to the finish of the offload.

+- 2. Determine the number of totes in the landing using the following method: - a.
+Gross weight of landing = net hail weight $\times 1.1$ - b.
 Gross weight of landing / Weight of an average tote = Number of totes in the landing. - 3.
-Determine the number of totes to sample.
+Determine the number of totes to sample. - a.

-- a.
 Number of totes in the landing sampling rate = Number of totes to sample. - 4.
 Determine the sampling frequency (n) - a.
 Number of totes in the landing / Number of totes to sample rounded to the nearest whole number = sampling frequency (n). - 5.
 Randomly choose a starting tote from the numbers between one and n inclusively.

-For example, the landing is ~ 10 totes, and you need to sample 1.9 totes, choose a random number between one and five inclusively, because the sampling frequency $(n) = 1.9/10 \sim 2/10 = 1/5$.
+For example, the landing is ~10 totes, and you need to sample 1.9 totes, choose a random number between one and five inclusively, because the sampling frequency $(n) = 1.9/10 \sim 2/10 = 1/5$.